SM foundation scholar-graduates hurdle bar exams

 SM scholar alumna, Atty.
 Jay-Ann Ditchella.

 “When you dream, dream BIG!"

-This statement from the late SM founder Tatang Henry Sy Sr was instilled in the minds of SM Scholar alumni Jay-Ann Ditchella, summa cum laude Batch 2011, and Kerven Flores, cum laude Batch 2012, that inspired them to strive hard in life to achieve their dreams and give their respective families a more comfortable life.
-They are Accountancy graduates from the University of Negros Occidental Recoletos and University of San Carlos, respectively.
+This statement from the late SM founder Tatang Henry Sy Sr was instilled in the minds of SM Scholar alumni Jay-Ann Ditchella, summa cum laude Batch 2011, and Kerven Flores, cum laude Batch 2012, which inspired them to strive hard in life to achieve their dreams and give their respective families a more comfortable life.
+They are Accountancy graduates from the University of Negros Occidental Recoletos and the University of San Carlos, respectively.
 Both dreamt bigger as they pursue further studies to become lawyers.

 After passing the Certified Public Accountant (CPA) licensure examinations in October 2011, Jay-Ann started working for an auditing firm.
 The job enabled her to help her parents with their household expenses and send her two younger siblings to school.

 Though she’s already given her family a better life, there’s a part of Jay-Ann that urged her to be better thus the decision to take up law.
 “You have to dream bigger.
 At the end of the day, one should try to pursue his or her passion.
 Only then one can feel more fulfilled in life,” she said.

 She entered law school at the University of Negros Occidental Recoletos as a working student.
 She immediately took the bar examinations after finishing law school but did not make it on her first try.
 Jay-Ann tried again and made it on her second attempt.

 “I gave it much thought after failing.
 I was determined to push myself even more after that failure.
 Now I am glad I did not give up,” she said.

 “Success is not achieved overnight.
 I planned and took it one step at a time, one goal at a time,” she added.